 In addition to the medical examination, each child in those schools visited by the school dentist receives dental treatment on entrance to school (if under 8 years of age), and each year thereafter, until it is 12 years of age, when it is left dentally fit.
 The present staff is arranged so that 3 dentists and 4 dental attendants are always on duty at the Melbourne Dental Centre, where children from the infant classes in the inner metropolitan schools are brought by the teacher for dental treatment.
 A dentist with a dental attendant and equipment travels along the railway line far enough to give one year's work, using practically every town large enough to provide a day's work as a base.
-The school committees of the outlying schools are notified of the visit, and the parents are invited to bring to the base all children eligible for treatment, i.e., all children under S years of age, and all other children treated by the school dentists on previous visits.
-This method gives all schools in the district the opportunity for dental treatment.
+The school committees of the outlying schools are notified of the visit, and the parents are invited to bring to the base all children eligible for treatment, i.e., all children under 8 years of age, and all other children treated by the school dentists on previous visits.
 The time of another dentist is fully occupied treating the children in the three largest country centres, Bendigo, Ballarat, and Geelong.
 In each of these cities a centre with a dentist, dental attendant, and equipment is established for about four months of the year, where children from the infant classes of the neighbouring schools are brought by the teacher or parents.
 Three dentists with dental attendants are in charge of three fully-equipped dental vans, each of which has an itinerary which it completes each year.
-The advantage in the use of a dental motor van is that it is furnished as a dental surgery.
-It can be driven into the school yard and, immediately on its arrival, work can be commenced without any delay incidental to unpacking equipment, etc., and to the preparation of a room.

-In no case is the same dental officer on the same trip for the whole year; work is distributed so that there is a change over at every school vacation-Christmas, May, and September.
-Those who have been in the country take a period of duty in the city and vice versa, while those who have been in the van on one trip will probably travel by train the next time, likewise there is constant change between dentist and dental attendants.
-By doing this it is felt that monotony is relieved, and that the standard of work is maintained at a higher level by the stimulus of change.